AdrianPricopie/ProjectTesting-With-Cypress-BDD-Page-object-model-frameworks/README.md

 node cucumber-html-report.js
 ```
 After the test execution is completed, Cypress generates detailed test reports with information about passed and failed tests, along with screenshots and error messages.
-You can access these reports by navigating to the cypress/reports directory and opening the HTML files in your browser
+You can access these reports by navigating to the cypress/reports directory and opening the HTML files in your browser(Copy path from index.html and other .html and paste in browser)

 # Reports